adamjohnson215/tournament/README.txt

 This program was designed to be run on a VirtualBox environment with a Vagrant instance running a PostgreSQL database backend.
 No testing was implemented on other environments to check compatibility.

 To run the program, open the command prompt on the Linux virtual machine.
 Navigate to the /vagrant/tournament/ directory.
+From the tournament directory run the command: "\i tournament.sql" to build the necessary database backend.
+Once the database is initiated, run the command: "python tournament_test.py".
+The will run the test package relating to the tournament.py code.
+If the output is all tests are a success, then the package works.
+I look forward to your feedback and comments.